-Selective Mutism (SM) is a form of social anxiety that causes individuals to not speak in certain situations yet can speak freely when they are comfortable, often only in their homes.
+Selective Mutism (SM) is an anxiety disorder that causes individuals to not speak in certain situations yet can speak freely when they are comfortable, often only in their homes.
 I often hear from parents whose teachers say that their child 'doesn't talk' or won't interact at school and yet parents describe their children as being playful, curious and talkative at home.

 Parents often at first feel confused and get conflicting advice, often pediatricians or other professionals may not know much about SM or tell parents that their child will simply grow out of this and label it as shyness.
 SM, however, is not a shy child, these children want to participate and speak freely.
 Research shows that early intervention is imperative in treating SM.
 Every day that a child avoids talking only reinforces their struggles and leads to increased anxiety and isolation.